exploration/EXTROVRT/readme.markdown

 ### Parts + Assembly
 You can get all of the parts for EXTROVRT at this [wishlist](https://www.adafruit.com/wishlists?wid=391765) here.
 I've included M4 nuts + bolts, although you may already have those or wish to use some sort of imperially-measured malarky.

-You need two batteries/battery systems: a 3.3V LiPo to power the Huzzah! board, and something >5V to power the servo board.
-On the wishlist above, you'll see a 4xAA battery holder, and a 5V step-down UBEC to convert power to an even 5V / 3A.
+You need a battery source that's above 5V and capable of handling something in the range of 1 ampere of current at 5V - 5 watts of power.
+You could use an RC LiPo battery, or a simple 4xAA battery holder - anything is fine, as long as you send its output into the UBEC (buck converter) to get a stable 5 volt power source for the devices.

 On my particular robot, I opted for a 2S (~7.3V) LiPo battery instead of the 4xAA holder, but that's only because I have those batteries (and chargers) lying about from other projects.
 If you have RC batteries, you may prefer to use those, but if you don't it's generally easier to stick with AA, because everybody has those.

 Electronics-wise, you plug the servo "wing" on top of the Feather Huzzah!
 Then you plug your left servo motor into position "0", and the right motor into position "1".
 Make sure to note which end is the signal end (the yellow one)!
-For power, plug the output of the UBEC into the servo wing (I [used jumpers](Images/DSC_1713.JPG) from the 3-pin servo cable), and your 3.7V LiPo battery into the Huzzah!
+For power, you want to connect the `USB` and `GND` pins on the Adafruit Feather, as well as the `+` and `-` pins from the Adafruit Servo Wing (the screw terminals), to the 5V output of the UBEC.
+On my devices, I install a power switch between the two so that I don't have to unplug any cables to turn the thing on + off.

 Physically, the entire robot is built around [this anodyzed aluminum chassis](https://www.adafruit.com/products/2943), two continuous-rotation micro servos with matching wheels, and a swivel-wheel for the front.
 The parts that hold the phone/tablet are all 3d-printed and bolted on (see below for details).